 This is a blend of medium cider and Perry.
 It is a golden coloured blend with a very strong honey aroma.
 The taste has a medium cider flavour with a distinct overlaying sweetness of honey-pear, presumably from the Perry component.
 It does have a higher alcohol content at 7.5%.

 This is one of a number of cider based drinks on offer from Lilley’s Cider, Frome Somerset.

 Woodforde’s Brewery – Norfolk Wherry Amber Ale 3.8%

-This is a pale golden ale with a toffee and spicy hop aroma.
-It has a sweet malt taste, with a background light hop bitterness.
+This is an Amber coloured ale with a malty sweet aroma with notes of prunes.
+It a sweet malt taste, with a good balanced English ale hop bitterness.

 Norfolk Wherry is a good traditional English bitter ale style.
 It is brewed by Woodforde’s Brewery in Woodbastwick near Norwich in Norfolk, on the edge of the Norfolk Broads.
 This is an award winning ale and is a very good choice for a traditional English bitter style ale.

 Well yes it’s another IPA.
 This ale has a pale golden colour, with a haze served from the can.
 The aroma is the typical resinous, citrus, with perhaps a hint of passion fruit.
 It’s taste begins with a sweetness of tropical fruit leading on to a lighter bitterness.

 This ale from Siren Craft Brewing has avoided the heavy grapefruit taste of most IPA/APA brews based on the usual selection of American hops.
 The result is a more drinkable ale with a good balance of sweetness and bitter notes, with hints of tropical fruit.